Callichilia barteri

 Callichilia barteri grows as a shrub up to 3 m tall.
 Its fragrant flowers feature a white corolla.
-Fruit is yellow to orange with paired follicles, each up to 5 cm long.
-Habitat is in forests.
+The fruit is yellow to orange with paired follicles, each up to 5 cm long.
+Its habitat is in forests.
 Local medicinal uses include as a treatment for gonorrhoea and as an anthelmintic and childhood laxative.
-C. barteri is found in Togo, Benin, Nigeria, Cameroon, the Republic of Congo and the Democratic Republic of Congo.
+Callichilia barteri is native to Togo, Benin, Nigeria, Cameroon, the Republic of the Congo and the Democratic Republic of the Congo.